wfraser/backfs/README.md

 This continues until the cache is full, and then new additions to the cache will be made by pushing out the least recently accessed data to make room.
 The result is that the most frequently used data will be in the local cache and won't need to be fetched from the network, but the whole share is still available.

+If the data in the backing store is updated, when someone requests that data BackFS will notice the change and invalidate its cached data automatically.

 #### !!
 EXPERIMENTAL WARNING !! ####

 #### !!
 BackFS is experimental code and should not be used on production systems !! ####